-- Develop and evaluate innovative mechanisms, methods, interventions, and models of service delivery for health promotion and rehabilitation;
+- Create innovative mechanisms, methods, interventions and approaches for service delivery for health promotion and rehabilitation.

-- Develop an ongoing area of research that is competitive for grant funding;
+- Write research proposals that are competitive for grant funding.

 Students collaborate with their faculty advisor to design an individualized plan of study based on common research interests.
-Prospective students are encouraged to explore information on our PhD faculty mentors and their research areas, and the types of dissertations completed by our PhD graduates.
-To view our PhD graduate history chart, download the PDF.
+Prospective students are encouraged to explore information on our PhD faculty mentors and their research areas and the types of dissertations completed by our PhD graduates.
 Based on a review of this information, prospective students should identify and communicate with a potential PhD mentor.

-What makes the Doctor of Philosophy (PhD) in Rehabilitation Sciences program unique?
+What makes the Doctor of Philosophy (PhD) in Health and Rehabilitation Sciences program unique?

-- Experiential learning using state-of-the-art technology in our 9,000 square foot research space.
+- Experiential learning using state-of-the-art technology in our extensive research space.

 - Extensive academic, clinical and community research partnerships.